Roche/MascotBigFile/README.md

+<h2>MascotBigFile repository was migrated to internal bitbucket.
+To get access please contact with Roche DevTools Support</h2>
 #MascotBigFile: a .NET C# fat client application used to submit Mascot mgf (Mascot Generic File format) having a size bigger than 4.3GB.

 ##What is MascotBigFile?